4skinSkywalker/EthersModal/README.md

 ## Check connection

-You can check if EthersModal is connected either manually, or by listening (or just getting its value) `isConnected$`, it checks if the connection object has all other fields valorized and notifies listeners only when there's a change in state.
+You can check if EthersModal is connected either manually, or by listening (or just getting its value) `isConnected$`, it checks if the connection object has all other fields valorized and notifies listeners when any property in the connection object is emitting a new value.

 ## Disconnect